-For use on dogs that are 5 pounds or more.
+For use on pets that are 5 pounds or more.
 Long-range, 0.5-mile radius for training.
-Multiple settings allow for customization for your particular dog's needs.
+Multiple settings allow for customization for your particular pet's needs.

 Some new users find the sheer number of settings intimidating.
-Owners will have to follow a training program with their dog for best results.
+Not the best pick for large breeds.

 Updated model with an impressive 500-yard range that allows trainers to correct canine behavior without an actual line of sight.